Social Media Crisis Management 101 for Businesses

 Here are a few reasons why United failed in this social media crisis management situation:

-– The team started out on the right foot, by asking those who shared the videos on social media for more information about the situation and reassuring passengers that they were looking into it.
+– The team started out on the right foot by asking those who shared the videos on social media for more information about the situation and reassuring passengers that they were looking into it.
 However, those were the last signs of human sensitivity and care United displayed until after the incident became viral on social media.

 – United expressed total rejection of blame and responsibility for any part of the incident.
 In fact, they blamed it all on Dao.

-– Minimal action taken as a company to prove a bettering of training or process after the settlement was reached.
+– Minimal action was taken as a company to prove a bettering of training or process after the settlement was reached.

 Basic Social Media Crisis Plan Steps to Ensure You’re Prepared:

-social media crisis management plans
+social media for crisis management plans

 Ideally, all social media managers and crisis management teams will handle social media crisis situations like Starbucks and not like United Airlines, right?
 You’d be surprised how quickly plans can take a turn for the worst without careful preparation, training, and strategy.
 We’ve rounded up a few foundational crisis management strategies to ensure your team is prepared.